teamforus/forus/docs/forus.io.md

-### Some additional shop page ui/ux notes
+### Some additional ui/ux notes:
 ![1 shop](https://user-images.githubusercontent.com/30194799/37429628-32aa7b70-27d0-11e8-8e28-c7f6d83dd2cc.png)

-When performing a search the products will re-arrange like [etherian.world](https://etherian.world).
-Products/services will be grouped/catagorized as proposed in [this image](https://user-images.githubusercontent.com/30194799/37451861-378892fe-2833-11e8-9894-ced81ed4710a.png).
+When performing a search the offers should re-arrange like [etherian.world](https://etherian.world).
+Products/services can be grouped/catagorized as proposed in [this image](https://user-images.githubusercontent.com/30194799/37451861-378892fe-2833-11e8-9894-ced81ed4710a.png), it could support multiple levels of nesting e.g. bike > female > brand > model in a flexible way.
+A very cool feature would be to sort the offers based on the records of the user (of course  privacy is a big concern here, therefore maybe the processing could happen on device), also  provider and product/service ratings could offer input for sorting the offers.